anon-blue/anon.blue/README.txt

 azy.
 Crazy?
 I was crazy once.
 They locked me in a room.
 A rubber room.
 A rubber room with rats.
 And rats make me crazy.
 Crazy?
 I was crazy once.
 They locked me in a room.
 A rubber room.
 A rubber room with rats.
 And rats make me Crazy.
 Crazy ?
-I was crazy onc...................................Crazy?
 I was crazy once.
-The y lo cked me in a room.
+They locked me in a room.
 A rubber room.
 A rubber room with rats.
 And rats make me crazy.
 Crazy?
+I was crazy once.
+They locked me in a room.
-I Was Crazy Once .
-They locked mein a room. a rubber room. a rubber rookm with rats. and rats mak e me crazy.
+ A rubber room.
+A rubber room with rats.
+And rats make me crazy.
+Crazy?
+I was cr azy once.
+They lon a room. a rubber room. a rubber rookm with rats. and rats mak e me crazy.
 Crazy?
 I was crazy once.
 They locked me in a room.
 A rubber room.
 A rubber room with rats.
 And rats make me crazy.
 Crazy?
 I was crazy once.
 Thetng o n this page is true forever.............................sdfsdfssefsdfsdfasdfsadf